 - I am a photographer (and right here on Instagram).

 - I am a consumer of good poetry, but not a writer of it.
-A poetry group meets monthly at my place, for the last four years, and it’s routinely my favorite night of the month.
+A poetry group met monthly at my home in Austin, for more than four years, and it was routinely my favorite night of the month.
+I hope to organize a similar group in the mountains.

 - I am intelligent and well-read and will love to talk about books with you.
 Or good movies.
 Or philosophy.
 Or why people do what they do.
 Whatever.
 Just no small talk, please, it makes me feel frantic.